-The one with boiling water was easier to whisk into a nice layer of foam.
+The one with boiling water was easier to whisk into a nice foam layer.

 However, with cold water, the result looks identical.
 It just took a little more time to froth.

 Since temperature affects the perceived taste, I had to taste them both at the same temperature.

 I did place both bowls in the refrigerator for 5 minutes.

 When I took them out, they were both equally cold.

 Just in case, I whisked them again.
 The matcha could have settled down at the bottom of the tea bowl.

 The one made with boiling water tasted a little more bitter.
 Not excessively painful, but it was noticeable.

 On the other hand, the matcha made with cold water wasn’t bitter, but it seemed a thwacked flavour.

 Perhaps I’m used to drinking matcha when it’s warm?

 So I guess that it’s to prepare matcha with hot water (80ºC, 176ºF) because the taste at a lower temperature would be lighter and at a higher more bitter.

-But note that the change in bitterness isn’t so extreme, for example in a loose-leaf green tea such as sencha.
+But not at a higher temperature ththanhe change in bitterness isn’t so extreme, for example, in a loo,se-leaf green tea such as sencha.

 In other words, matcha is less delicate in that sense.

-I think that temperature changes don’t affect matcha because it is not an infusion, but rather a mixture.
+Temperature changes don’t affect matcha because it is not an infusion but rather a mixture.

-The concentration of matcha is the same regardless of the temperature but in loose leaf tea the concentration changes with time as it infuses.
+The concentration of matcha is the same regardless of the temperature, but in loose leaf tea, the conc iteration changes with time as it infuses.